 Though you’re not an astronaut returning from space, re-entering your home culture after being abroad can be shocking to the system.
 We’ll walk you through some of the things to expect, rehash your time abroad so that you can remember the highlights and, yep, we’ll feed you again as part of our farewell to London and England.

-As a CISabroad student at University of Roehampton, you’ll live in one of the residence halls on campus.
+As a CISabroad January student at the University of Roehampton, you will be in hotel-style accommodations.

 - Private room with ensuite bathroom

 - Bed linens, blankets, pillows, and towels provided.

 - Picnic in the Park: Londoners love their green spaces and are avid picnickers.
 Bring a blanket, we’ll bring the food!

 - Victoria & Albert Museum: This incredible museum houses over 4.5 million objects and spans over 5,000 years of art.
 No wonder it’s one of the world’s largest museums!

 - Afternoon Tea: Indulge in this fancy British tradition first introduced in 1840.